 In honoring my father and mother; I allow them influence my decision in choosing a partner and giving their blessings, which I believe holds more ground than the blessings/curse of any pastor

-Some have a problem with Catholics asking Mary (The mother of Jesus), to help them ask Jesus for favors.
-They argue that the spirit of God went into all men after the curtains separating the Holies of hollies was torn from bottom up following the death of Jesus Christ.
-Yet, they have no problem with asking a pastor to bless their marriage, which they believe would make Jesus automatically, certify the marriage a Christian one.
+Some have a problem with Catholics asking Mary (The mother of Jesus), to help them ask Jesus for favours.
+They argue that the spirit of God went into all men after the curtains separating the Holies of hollies was torn from the bottom up following the death of Jesus Christ.
+Yet, they have no problem with asking a pastor to bless their marriage, which they believe would make Jesus automatically, certify the marriage as a Christian one.